mergwyn/managedmac/REFERENCE.md

 **Defined types**

-* [`managedmac::hook`](#managedmachook): Definition: managedmac::hook  This class installs a master login or logout hook.
-Parameters: - $enable Whether to activate the master hook o
+* [`managedmac::hook`](#managedmachook): This class installs a master login or logout hook and tells them where to find the child scripts

 **Resource types**